|

 Also referred to as

-hōsō-e (疱瘡絵 or ほうそうえ) or smallpox pictures.
-Originally used in China they
+hōsō-e (疱瘡絵) or smallpox pictures.
+Originally used in China these

-were adopted in Japan and often featured images of Shoki, the Demon Queller.
+were adopted by the Japanese and often featured images of Shoki, the Demon Queller.

 His image was also shown on the fifth day of the fifth month or Boy's Day as